The Strat: Observation tower

 During its construction, the tower won several negative awards from the Las Vegas Review-Journal, which named it as the "Las Vegas event you are tired of hearing about," the "worst Las Vegas eyesore," and the "community's biggest embarrassment."
 It was also voted worst casino theme in 1997, and worst attraction four years later.
 In 2006, readers of the newspaper named the Stratosphere as the ugliest building in Las Vegas.

 Five people, bypassing security measures, have committed suicide by jumping from the tower's observation area, between 2000 and 2007.
-Another person died after jumping from the tower in 2014.
-On September 28th, 2021, another suicide occurred at the tower.
+Additional suicides from jumping occurred in 2014 and 2021.